boldport/pcbmode/README.md

 ## Contributing

-For contributing code, see the CONTRIBUTE file included in this repository.
+For contributing code, see the CONTRIBUTE.md included in this repository.

 If you'd like to contribute _towards_ development in the form of hard cold electronic money, see the end of [this](https://boldport.com/pcbmode) page.